jayliaoo/blinks/README.md

 Right-click (or click) the menu bar icon to access:

 - **Settings**: Open the settings window
+- **Pause/Resume**: Temporarily stop or restart the blink reminders
 - **Blink Now**: Trigger a blink immediately (useful for testing)
 - **Quit**: Exit the application